PixarAnimationStudios/ruby-jss/README.md

 Most of the time, you'll only need a single connection to a single server, and the default connection will be sufficient.
 However you can also create multiple Connection objects, to different servers, or perhaps the same server with different credentials and access, and pass those connection objects into methods using the `cnx:` parameter as appropriate.

+This is especially important when creating tools that use threads or fibers to perform different tasks concurrently.
+In such cases the default connection should never be used, and every task should use its own connection object, preferably closing it when done.

 ```ruby
 # Make connections to 2 different Jamf servers.